Business is One Thing...Family Businesses are Another

 In many cases, this process starts with:

 (1) An understanding of who we all are in the family.
 Self-awareness is a hallmark of leadership.
-What are our strengths?
-What are our differences?
-How would you describe each other?
+What is each individual's story?
+What is their purpose -- do they have one?
+What is their ambition?
+What are their strengths?
+What are differences in the family?
+Can these complement each other?
+How would the family describe each other?
 Can we appreciate each other's strengths and differences?

 (2) There is often a need for an examination of what each individual stands for.
 What are his or her values?
 What's important to them?
 And what therefore, based on the individual's values are the values of the family?
 What does the family stand for?